-1.1 The White Lion Hotel, The Brudenell, The Crown and Castle, The Crown, Thorpeness Golf Club and Hotel, Thorpeness Country Club and The Swan at Lavenham Hotel and Spa are part of The Hotel Folk Limited (“we”).
+1.1 The White Lion Hotel, The Brudenell Hotel, The Crown and Castle, The Crown at Woodbridge, Thorpeness Golf Club and Hotel, Thorpeness Country Club and The Swan at Lavenham Hotel and Spa are part of The Hotel Folk Limited (“we”).
 We are the Data Controller and are responsible for ensuring we preserve and protect your privacy under data protection legislation.
 This policy outlines how we collect and process your personal data.

 1.2 We do not have a data protection officer (DPO), but if you have any questions about this privacy notice, please do contact us using the details set out below.

 Full name of legal entity: The Hotel Folk Limited

 Person who correspondence should be addressed to in respect of data protection: Jenny Hill, Director of Operations,

 Postal address: The Hotel Folk, 26 Lakeside Avenue, Thorpeness, Suffolk IP16 4NH

 2.1 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 2.2 We may collect, use, store and transfer the following personal information from you as a result of the following activities: -